Pharmr/legal/privacy-policy.md

 **Device data.** We may collect data about the devices used to access our services, including the hardware models, device IP address or other unique device identifiers, operating systems and versions, software, preferred languages, advertising identifiers, device motion data, and mobile network data.

-**Communications data.** We enable users to communicate with each other and Pharmr through Pharmr’s websites or third party platforms.
-To provide this service, Pharmr may receive some data regarding the calls, texts, or other communications, including the date and time of the communications and the content of the communications.
-Pharmr may also use this data for customer support services (including to resolve disputes between users), for safety and security purposes, to improve our services and features, and for analytics.
+**Communications data.** We enable users to communicate with each other and Clinic through Clinic’s websites or third party platforms.
+To provide this service, Clinic may receive some data regarding the calls, texts, or other communications, including the date and time of the communications and the content of the communications.
+Clinic may also use this data for customer support services (including to resolve disputes between users), for safety and security purposes, to improve our services and features, and for analytics.

 **Protected Health Information.** To engage with Telemedicine Services, we may ask users to provide self reported demographics (birth date, biological birth gender, height, weight), medical background information (diagnosed medical conditions, active prescriptions, current allergies to drugs or drug ingredients), prescription medical history lookup (rendered by other third party service providers) and any other data a doctor might reasonably request of a patient to construct a complete patient history and render safe medical services via the internet.
 This may include file attachments or uploads consisting medical records, photographs, recordings, videos, insurance claims, medical imaging, and lab results.
 Additionally, PHI may be transmitted video real time or asynchronous types of communications, including text message, video call, phone call, or other means of electronic notification.